What is GSRP?

 The West Shore Educational Service District services Great Start Readiness Programs (GSRP) throughout Mason, Lake and Oceana counties.
 WSESD serves as the fiscal and administrative agent.
 Full day GSRP classrooms are located in each district throughout the three counties including: Baldwin, Ludington, Mason County Central, Mason County Eastern, Hart, Pentwater, Shelby, and Walkerville.

-All children need to be age eligible (4 years old on or before November 1, 2014) to qualify.
+All children need to be age eligible (4 years old by September 1st) to qualify.

 The program is free and income level will be the primary factor needed for determining eligibility and prioritization for enrollment of children who live in families at or below 250% Federal Poverty Level.